724899020/blog/_build/guide/03_build.md

    git clone https://github.com/<my-org>/<my-book-name>
    ```

-4. Copy all of your book files and folders (what was created when you ran `jupyter-book create mybook`)
+4. Copy all of your book files and folders (what was created when you ran `blog create mybook`)
    into the new repository.
-For example, if you created your book locally with `jupyter-book create mylocalbook`
+For example, if you created your book locally with `blog create mylocalbook`
    and your online repository is called `myonlinebook`, the command would be:

    ```bash